-If you turn your nose up at wetherspoons you’re going to The Volunteer in Tottenham Hale for a £3.40 pint of Bombardier.
-The most expensive “cheapest” pint on the Victoria line is a £5.20 pint of Becks from the Gallery Pub in Pimlico.
-Ben Pimlico was a famous publican mentioned by Ben Johnson, who had a pub – in Hoxton.
-And if you’re tickling for a drink, consider going to Hoxton.
-It will cost you less than pubs in Pimlico.
+Again, Wetherspoons wins the prize for the cheapest pint.
+If you turn your nose up at Wetherspoons you’re going to The Volunteer in Tottenham Hale for a £3.40 pint of Bombardier.
+The most expensive “cheapest” pint on the Victoria line is a £5.20 pint of Beck’s from the Gallery Pub in Pimlico.
+(Pimlico may actually be named after Ben Pimiclo, a publican… who had a pub in Hoxton).

-OK, next is Northern line.
+Next is Northern line.
 The average price of the cheapest pint on the Northern line is £4.21.
-There’s a lot of bougie pubs on the Northern line – meaning that pubs south of the river average £4.16 compared to £3.92 north of the thames.
+There’s a lot of bougie pubs on the Northern line – meaning that pubs south of the river average £4.16 compared to £3.92 north of the Thames.
 Some of the pubs in Clapham function mainly as bathrooms for people using the common to drink tins of beer on, but it doesn’t appear to have brought down their prices.

 6. The Hammersmith & City line

 The mean price of the cheapest pint on the Hammersmith & City line is £4.18, just 3 pence cheaper than the Northern line.

 The entire pub crawl would cost you £121.20.
 The cheapest pint is £1.99 for bud light again, which can be procured at the Barking Dog Wetherspoons, in Barking; or the Half Moon Wetherspoons in Stepney Green.

 Why are all the Wetherspoons named after moons?
 That’s based on an essay written for the Evening Standard by George Orwell in 1946 called the “moon under water” in which George describes his imagined perfect pub of that name.